rjmateus/hackweek_2025/README.md

 ## Deploy application

 In the first day I'm deplying the application to make sure all the bits are in-place.
-See decicated readme on the helm sub-folder to see how
+See decicated readme on the helm sub-folder to see how to do it.

 ## Register to MLM